End the week by preordering Father of Mine for only $4.99 - ProFootballTalk

-It’s Friday.
-The week is ending.
+It’s Saturday.
+The week has ended.
 You’re feeling happy.
 Maybe a little impulsive.

 Here’s a way to exercise an impulse that will get you in no trouble whatsoever — drop a mere $4.99 on Father of Mine.